What is the Black-Scholes Model?

 The Black-Scholes option-pricing model is among the most influential mathematical formulas in modern financial history, and it may be the most accurate way to determine the value of a European call option.
 It’s a complicated formula that has some drawbacks that traders must understand, but it’s a useful tool for European options traders.

-If you want to invest in other types of assets, the SoFi Invest brokerage platform is a great way to get started.
+If you want to invest in other types of assets, the SoFi Invest investing app is a great way to get started.
 It allows you to buy and sell stocks, ETFs, and fractional shares without paying commission.

 Photo credit: iStock/akinbostanci